Adaptive In-conversation Team Building for Language Model Agents: Abstract

 \section{Abstract}

 Leveraging multiple large language model (LLM) agents has shown to be a promising approach for tackling complex tasks, while the effective design of multiple agents for a particular application remains an art.
 It is thus intriguing to answer a critical question: \textit{Given a task, how can we build a team of LLM agents to solve it effectively?} Our new adaptive team-building paradigm offers a flexible solution, realized through a novel agent design named \emph{\Ours}.
 It dynamically forms and manages teams for each step of a task-solving process, utilizing nested group conversations and reflection to ensure diverse expertise and prevent stereotypical outputs, allowing for a flexible yet structured approach to problem-solving.
 A comprehensive evaluation across six real-world scenarios demonstrates that \Ours significantly outperforms existing multi-agent methods with 21.94\% improvement in average accuracy, providing outstanding performance without requiring task-specific prompt engineering.
+Our exploration of different backbone LLM and cost analysis further shows that \Ours can improve the conversation quality of weak LLM and achieve competitive performance with extremely low cost, which illuminates the application of multi-agent systems.